Former Arsenal and England Footballer Amy Carr Reportedly Dies Aged 35

 In 2024, she completed the Dublin Marathon to raise funds for Brain Tumour Research, managing to collect an impressive £28,718 to support efforts aimed at improving treatment and finding a cure.

-Speaking to the BBC in the past, Carr recalled pacing anxiously around her bedroom moments before collapsing.
+Speaking to the BBC in the past, the women's football professional recalled pacing anxiously around her bedroom moments before collapsing.

 Amy Carr's surgery before death

-Meanwhile, doctors later performed a craniotomy in an attempt to remove as much of the tumour as possible.
-The operation had severe short-term effects, leaving Carr unable to walk or speak for eight days.
+Doctors later performed a craniotomy in an attempt to remove as much of the tumour as possible, with severe short-term effects of the surgery leaving Carr unable to walk or speak for eight days.

 She subsequently underwent a demanding course of radiotherapy and chemotherapy, alongside intensive physiotherapy to rebuild her strength and regain both speech and mobility.